nextflow-io/website/content/blog/2016/deploy-in-the-cloud-at-snap-of-a-finger.md

 ### Try it yourself

-We are releasing the Nextflow integrated cloud support in the upcoming version `0.22.0`.
-You can test it now by defining the following environment variable and running the Nextflow installer script as shown below:
+<s>We are releasing the Nextflow integrated cloud support in the upcoming version `0.22.0`</s>.

-		export NXF_VER=0.22.0-RC1
-		curl get.nextflow.io | bash
+Nextflow integrated cloud support is available from version `0.22.0`.
+To use it just make sure to have this or an higher version of Nextflow.

 Bare in mind that Nextflow requires a Unix-like operating system and a Java runtime version 7+ (Windows 10 users which have installed the [Ubuntu subsystem](https://blogs.windows.com/buildingapps/2016/03/30/run-bash-on-ubuntu-on-windows/)